AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/share-dashboard-with-org.md

 zendesk_id: 360016731591
 ---

-It's easy to ensure that every user has access to essential business dashboards in Magento BI.
+It's easy to ensure that every user has access to essential business dashboards in MBI.
 Universal dashboard sharing facilitates increased collaboration and transparency throughout your organization by providing a single "source of truth".

 1. To show off your insights to your coworkers, click the **Share this Dashboard** button at the top of the screen.